ClusterM/NesTiler/Examples/README.md

 [**nesasm CE**](https://github.com/ClusterM/nesasm) and **make** are required to compile those examples.

 ## nrom_simple
 Very simple example with only one full screen image.
-Demo image is very simple and uses <256 tiles, so there are no need for any bankswitching.
+Demo image is very simple and uses <256 tiles, so there is no need for any bankswitching.

 ![Image](../TestImages/Images/blaster_master_right.png)